 Make sure your computer is protected with anti-virus and all necessary security "patches" and updates

-Keep your computer up to date.
+Keep your computer and all software up to date.
 Talk to your computer support person or contact the Technology Support Center at 757-221- HELP (4357) for assistance.

 Store your sensitive info and critical data wisely - portable devices can walk away.